FEES AND FUNDING

-If you income dropped below £21,000 then your repayments would stop.
+If your income dropped below £25,000 then your repayments would stop.
 Student finance doesn’t impact on any mortgage applications.

 Full-time students may also be entitled to a maintenance grant towards living costs while studying.
 The amount you are entitled to is means-tested based on your family’s income.

 How and when to apply for student finance 2023/24

-You can apply now for funding through Student Finance for our BA (Hons) Journalism degree.
-The deadline for applications for new students is the end of May.
+You can apply now for funding through Student Finance for our BA (Hons) Multimedia Journalism degree.
+The deadline for applications for new students is usually the end of May.
 For continuing students you have until Friday 23 June 2023.

 Applications will take at least six weeks to be processed, but they’ll do an initial assessment so you have some money as close to the start of the course as possible.